 FAMILIES WERE LINING UP.
 They loved my sessions.
 I also started working with not-for-profits helping many families in need.
 I ended up getting so busy that I soon started having to hire people to run sessions – nationwide.
 I taught them what I knew and how I recommended teaching parents first aid.
-Something was going on and it seemed that my skill in presenting was crossing over from accredited first aid, and hand in hand with my own personal experiences and passion to connect and empower parents was being recognised by parents everywhere.
+Something was going on and it seemed that my skills in presenting were crossing over from accredited first aid with my passion to connect and empower parents and it was being recognised by parents everywhere.

-ITS NOT JUST THE CONTENT.
-You see I had a drive to treat each and every person that I taught with the respect they deserve.
-I knew the content but I also learnt how to connect.
-How to really empower parents.
+ITS WASN’T JUST THE FIRST AID CONTENT.
+You see I was determined to treat each and every person I taught with the respect they deserve.
+I knew the content but I also learnt how to connect; how to really empower parents.
 The joy in these sessions was not just the knowledge I passed on but the way it was passed on.
-I was a parent teaching other parents and I feel this made a vast difference.
+I was a parent teaching other parents and it was making a vast difference.

 BUT THERE WERE STILL BARRIERS I had to overcome.
-The big issue is I had many families who wanted to learn, but there was limited people who were able to teach.
+The main being that I had so many families who wanted to learn, but there only limited people who were able to teach.
 You see most people teaching first aid only did it either when they had enough of working in the hospital system OR they tried to do it on the side of whilst working.
-I knew there would be SO MANY healthcare mamas that would want to share their knowledge to parents in their local communities but did not have the time alongside parenting, were worried about the costs of becoming an educator, had never taught before so were not sure of the ability to present and did not know how to start OR simply never thought of it as an option.
+I knew there would be SO MANY healthcare mamas that would want to share their knowledge to parents in their local communities but did not have the time alongside parenting, were worried about the costs of becoming an educator, had never taught before so were unsure of the ability to present and did not know how to start OR simply never thought of it as an option.

 AND NOW WE ARE GLOBAL.
 I was not joking!
-I want every single parent from every demographic, social and economical status to have access.
+I want every single parent from every demographic, social and economic background to have access to life-saving first aid education.
 In 2018 we are going global and my mission is to have 100 Parentmedic Ambassadors in our first year.
 I also aim to continue the work we do with families in crisis and launch baby and child first aid sessions in different languages across the globe.

 SHOW YOUR SUPPORT and join the movement or tell the world about it.
 We need more people feeling comfortable enough to share their knowledge and do it in a supported way.
 More information sharing, more empowered and informed parents and the safer the environment for the child.
 Every single parent deserves to know what to do when their child is ill and every child deserves to have a parent that knows what to do.

-ITS ALWAYS AT THE CORE of what I do.
+THIS IS ALWAYS AT THE CORE of what I do.
 I remember where I was once and I would have been that person that could never afford a session nor have the spare money to do it.
-I am human, as all parents are and know I deserved just as much as any one else to gain this information.
-Everything and anything we do in the movement is aimed to creating impact and creating change for all families.
+I am human, as all parents are and know I deserved to know this information just as much as anyone.
+Everything and anything we do in the movement is aimed at creating impact and creating change for all families.